Setin2/kafka-python/README.md

 ## Database

 The file ``` database.py ``` contains a class for establishing a connection to the postgreSQL server, and various functions for writing/reading data to/from the database.
 The database tables have the following format: ``` (image_ID, service, resource, value, timestamp) ```

 ### Expected resource usage

-The file ``` service_usage.py ``` can be used to get the expected minimum/average/maxmimum resource usage for each service-resource pair.
+The file ``` service_usage.py ``` can be used to get the expected minimum/average/maxmimum resource usage for each service-resource pair based on the data in our database.
 The simplest type of heuristics would be to assign resources based on these values.

 ### Misc